A Simple Pressure Safety Valve Calibration Procedure

 If the reading is not acceptable or out of specs, you need to perform an adjustment.
 Read further below.

-How to Adjust a Pressure Safety Valve?
+How to Adjust a Pressure Safety Valve (Practical Method)

 Since a PSV is purely mechanical.
 It can be repaired or adjusted.
-The adjustment is simple, you just need the right tool.
+The adjustment is simple; you just need the right tool.

 PSV has a set pressure that is determined by the strength of the spring inside it.
 The more the spring it is compressed, the stronger or higher the pressure it can withstand or create.